chrisjsmith/threadgrind/README.md

 # threadgrind

-Hammer one thread per core on a Linux node to assess relative CPU performance.
-Uses naive djb2 hash iterations.
+Hammer n threads, distributing equally per logical core on a Linux node to assess relative CPU performance.
+Uses naive djb2 hash iterations as a work function.

-Allows you to infer E-cores vs P-cores and cloud provider ripping you off for hyperthreads instead of real cores.
+Allows you to infer E-cores vs P-cores and cloud providers ripping you off for hyperthreads instead of real cores.

 ## Build